-- e.
-The final landscape treatments for the frontage of Westphalia Road shall be determined.
-The landscape treatment shall provide an equivalent or better streetscape appearance than would be achieved under the strict application of Section 4.6, Buffering Development from Special Roadways. - f.
-The applicant shall allocate appropriate and developable areas for the private recreational facilities. - g.
-The applicant shall demonstrate to the Planning Board in writing that the on-site private recreational facilities will be properly developed and maintained to the benefit of future residents through covenants, a recreational facilities agreement, or other appropriate means and that such instrument is legally binding upon the subdivider and his heirs, successors, and assigns. - h.
-Access to existing or future bus routes shall be evaluated at time of detailed site plan, and facilities for a bus stop shall be shown if deemed appropriate by the Department of Public Works and Transportation (DPW&T). - i.
+- [i.
 The multifamily development shall utilize an appropriate balance of finish materials such as brick, stone, and cementitious siding.
 The cumulative area of all of the building elevations of all of the multifamily buildings should be no less than 40 percent brick or stone.
-A chart indicating the composition of the building materials shall be provided with the architectural elevations. - j.
+A chart indicating the composition of the building materials shall be provided with the architectural elevations:] - [j.
 A variety in building styles and architecture shall be demonstrated.
-Flat façades shall be avoided by using bays, balconies, and other projecting elements. - 7.
-The applicant shall submit three (3) original executed private Recreational Facilities Agreements (RFA) for the private recreational facilities on-site to the M-NCPPC Development Review Division for their approval three weeks prior to a submission of a final plat.
-Upon approval by the DRD, the RFA shall be recorded among the land records of Prince George's County, Maryland. - 8.
+Flat façades shall be avoided by using bays, balconies, and other projecting elements.] - [7.
+The applicant shall submit three (3) original executed private Recreational Facilities Agreements (RFA) for the private recreational facilities on site to the M-NCPPC Development Review Division for their approval three weeks prior to a submission of a final plat.
+Upon approval by the DRD, the RFA shall be recorded among the land records of Prince George's County, Maryland.] - [8.
 The applicant shall submit to the M-NCPPC Development Review Division a performance bond, letter of credit or other suitable financial guarantee, in an amount to be determined by the DRD, within at least two weeks prior to applying for building permits.
-The developer, his successor and/or assigns shall satisfy the Planning Board that there are adequate provisions to assure retention and future maintenance of the proposed recreational facilities. - 9.
+The developer, his successor and/or assigns shall satisfy the Planning Board that there are adequate provisions to assure retention and future maintenance of the proposed recreational facilities.] - [9] 7.
 Prior to the issuance of any building permits within the subject property the evidence of the following certifications shall be provided: - a.
-The interior noise level of new residential construction shall be certified to be 45 dBA Ldn or less by an Acoustical Engineer or qualified professional of competent expertise.

-- b.
-A registered Engineer or qualified professional of competent expertise shall certify that structures do not exceed the Imaginary Surfaces established in CB-3-2012. - 10.
+The interior noise level of new residential construction shall be certified to be 45 dBA Ldn or less by an Acoustical Engineer or qualified professional of competent expertise. - b.
+A registered Engineer or qualified professional of competent expertise shall certify that structures do not exceed the Imaginary Surfaces established in CB-3-2012. - [40] 8.
 Total development within the subject property shall be limited to uses which generate no more than 279 (129 in; 150 out) AM peak hour trips and 303 (142 in; 161 out) PM peak hour trips.
-Any development generating an impact greater than that identified herein above shall require a revision to the Conceptual Site Plan with a new determination of the adequacy of transportation facilities. - 11.
-Prior to the issuance of any building permits within the subject property, the following road improvements shall (a) have full financial assurances; (b) have been permitted for construction through the operating agency's access permit process; and (c) have an agreed-upon timetable for construction with the appropriate operating agency: - a.
-Westphalia Road @ D'Arcy Road Intersection b.
-Westphalia Road @ West site access intersection c.
-Westphalia Road @ East site access Intersection
+Any development generating an impact greater than that identified herein above shall require a revision to the Conceptual Site Plan with a new determination of the adequacy of transportation facilities. - [11.
+Prior to the issuance of any building permits within the subject property, the following road improvements shall (a) have full financial assurances; (b) have been permitted for construction through the operating agency's access permit process; and (c) have an agreed upon timetable for construction with the appropriate operating agency: - Denotes Amendment Underlining indicates new language [Brackets] and strikethrough indicate deleted language a.
+Westphalia Road @ D'Arey Road Intersection b.
+Westphalia Road @ West site access intersection e.
+Westphalia Road @ East-site-access Intersection

-Conduct a signal warrant study and install signal, pursuant to DPW&T specifications if signal is deemed warranted and approved by DPW&T.
+Conduct a signal-warrant study and install signal, pursuant to DPW&T-specifications if signal is deemed warranted and approved by DPW&T.

-Conduct a signal warrant study and install signal, pursuant to DPW&T specifications if signal is deemed warranted and approved by DPW&T.
+Conduct a signal warrant study and install signal, pursuant to DPW&T-specifications if signal is deemed warranted and approved by DPW&T.

-Conduct a signal warrant study and install signal, pursuant to DPW&T specifications if signal is deemed warranted and approved by DPW&T.
+Conduct a signal warrant-study and install-signal, pursuant to DPW&T specifications if signal is deemed warranted and approved by DPW&T:]